The RWS Foundation

 Since the Foundation does not accept unsolicited applications, success depends on strategic alignment and relationship building:

 Strong alignment with core mission: The Foundation explicitly states that they “donate to beneficiaries aligned to their purpose and values.”
-Organizations must demonstrate clear connections to language and content transformation, diversity/equity/inclusion, or quality education.
+Organisations must demonstrate clear connections to language and content transformation, diversity/equity/inclusion, or quality education.

 Key Takeaways for Grant Writers